jujufugh/jujufugh.github.io/data-management-library/database/multitenant-new/multitenant-new-features/multitenant-new-features.md

    ![](./images/lab4-task3.3-listpdbscdb1.png " ")
     **Note:**
-    * We can see the "pdb4" and "pdb5" pluggable databases are visible from the "cdb1" root container.
+    * We can see the "OE", "COPYPDB1" and "COPYPDB2" pluggable databases are visible from the "cdb1" root container.
 The output of the PROXY_PDB column gives us a clue what is really happening here.
-The "pdb4" and "pdb5" pluggable databases are actually a type of proxy PDB in this root container, but they don't have all the functionality of a conventional proxy PDB, as the subset of tablespaces (SYSTEM, SYSAUX, TEMP and UNDO) are not created locally.
+The "OE", "COPYPDB1" and "COPYPDB2" pluggable databases are actually a type of proxy PDB in this root container, but they don't have all the functionality of a conventional proxy PDB, as the subset of tablespaces (SYSTEM, SYSAUX, TEMP and UNDO) are not created locally.

     * Once the fleet is configured, we can query container data objects (V$, GV$, CDB\_, and some Automatic Workload Repository DBA\_HIST* views) across the whole fleet.